How to Prevent Moisture Build-Up in Attics

 Over time, ridge vents may accumulate debris that reduces airflow efficiency.
 In some cases, mesh-style ridge vents become clogged more easily than rigid ridge vent designs, leading to reduced ventilation performance.

-Maintaining ridge vent airflow helps ensure that moisture leaves the attic before it accumulates.
+Maintaining ridge vent airflow helps humid attic air escape before it condenses on cold roof decking or framing.

 Balance Intake and Exhaust Ventilation